RidiculousPower/RPLayout/README.md

-# RPLayout: A Object Layout Controller for Cocoa Autolayout #
+# RPLayout: An Object Layout Controller for Cocoa Autolayout #

 A controller that provides an object-oriented interface to create and manage layout constraints.